Yibo-Li/tunet/README.md

 # TUNET

-TUNET is a nodejs tool for logging Tsinghua University Network.
+TUNET is a nodejs tool to login and logout Tsinghua University Network (tunet).

 To use this do as below: